 D&E After Viability10,11 – 21 weeks LMP and up.
 This procedure typically takes 2–3 days and is associated with increased risk to the life and health of the mother.
 General anesthesia is usually recommended, if available.
 Drugs may be injected into the fetus or the amniotic fluid to stop the baby’s heart before starting the procedure.
 The cervix is opened wide, the amniotic sac is broken, and forceps are used to dismember the fetus.
 The “Intact D&E” pulls the fetus out legs first, then crushes the skull in order to remove the fetus in one piece.

 Often women facing an unintended pregnancy feel they just want to get out of the situation as quickly as possible.
 Sometimes abortion seems like the answer that will make the problem go away, but this is one of the most important decisions you will ever make.
-It is not a decision that should be made hastily.
 For your own health and safety, you should make every effort to be completely and accurately informed.

 Think it’s positive?
 Be positive.

 - Are you sure you have a viable, uterine pregnancy? (meaning a heartbeat has been detected via ultrasound and that the pregnancy is in the uterus)